AndysDeepAbstractions/CarND-Advanced-Lane-Lines/README.md

 # Video processing

-The the Pipeline is defined here and applyed to the Video.
+The the Pipeline is defined here and applyed to the Videos.

 Due to approaching deadline, the pipeline have not yet been finetuned to the challange videos.

-The Pipeline is running at acceptable speed even on older hardware.
+The Pipeline is running at acceptable speed even on slidely older hardware.